tahoe-lafs/tahoe-lafs/docs/performance.rst

 ``A`` indicates the number of bytes in a file

-``B`` indicates the number of bytes of a file which are being read or written
+``B`` indicates the number of bytes of a file that are being read or written

 ``G`` indicates the number of storage servers on your grid